flexdash/node-red-flexdash/README.md

 However, the current saving of dashboard configuration changes does not really support such advanced usage, so these nodes are not currently exported.

+## Disabled flows

+When flows are disabled the nodes simply don't show up in the runtime.
+This means that the list of widgets in a container has IDs that are missing and look like they were deleted.

+The config coming out of the flow editor needs to ensure that all nodes referenced in the "children" list exist (in the flow editor).
+Then in the run-time, missing nodes found in the children list are assumed to be disabled and are marked as such, but not removed.

+When altering the position of widgets in the dashboard, the missing widgets need to be kept.
+When the config is pushed back into the flow editor, the missing widgets should be "reconnected" with the disabled nodes.

+- the pruning of deleted nodes in children lists must only happen in the flow editor

+## Subflows

+In the flow editor, widgets in subflows must be associated with an ArrayGrid (or a (Subflow?)Panel in an ArrayGrid) and listed in the grid's children.
+Not clear how a static order is represented...

+In the runtime, the subflow instance widgets show up, they need to be mapped to their template node using the _alias property.
+The ordering in the ArrayGrid is then determined via the subflow node's ID.

+Changing the order in the dashboard should result in a change in the order list in the ArrayGrid.
+Changing the dimension and other properties needs to map back to the template nodes.

+- the main trick seems to be to map N nodes in the runtime to 1 template node (which may not exist in the runtime?), plus an ordering/data key
+- message routing then needs to use the ordering/data key also

+Panels need to be similarly mapped back, but need to be transparent to the widget ordering/data key stuff.
+Not clear how this happens...

+It's not clear how to handle nesting of subflows, maybe it's just a concatenation of the subflow instance IDs for the purpose of the ordering representation?

 ## License